silnrsi/ftml/README.md

 ## 4. Tests `test`
 A **test** element contains the text data and parameters for a specific test.
 It has the following attributes:

-- **background**	Specifies the background colour for the test.
+- **background**: Specifies the background colour for the test.
 The colour is specified in the form `#xxyyzz` where x, y and z are hex digits and the value xx specifies the red value, yy the green value and zz the blue value.
 This attribute is optional.
-- **label**	Identifying label for the test.
+- **label**: Identifying label for the test.
 This attribute is required.
-- **rtl**	Set to `True` if the test is to be run with the paragraph direction set to right to left.
+- **rtl**: Set to `True` if the test is to be run with the paragraph direction set to right to left.
 This attribute is optional and applied only to the string.
-- **stylename**	Styling class that references a **style** in the header.
+- **stylename**: Styling class that references a **style** in the header.
 This attribute is optional and is applied only to the string.

 This element is optional.
 A test contains a single string element and an optional comment element.